 Manel Esteller, M.D., PH.DDr.
 Esteller is the Director of the Cancer Epigenetics Laboratory at the Spanish National Cancer Center (CNIO) in Madrid, Spain.
 He is a leading researcher in the field of the inactivation of tumor suppressor genes by CpG island promoter hypermethylation.
 His laboratory studies how aberrant genomic DNA methylation and histone modification contributes to human cancer and their derived potential diagnostic and clinical interventions.

 Adi F. Gazdar, M.D.Dr.
 Gazdar is Deputy Head of the Hamon Center for Therapeutic Oncology Research and Professor of Pathology at UT Southwestern Medical Center, Dallas Texas.
 He holds the W. Ray Wallace Distinguished Chair in Molecular Pathology Research.
 He serves on the Board of Directors of the International Association for the Study of Lung Cancer and as an editor for the International Journal of Cancer, Clinical Cancer Research and Cancer Research.
 Dr. Gazdar is especially interested in the role of methylation in tumor biology and in lung cancer.
-Canadian Health and Care Mall provides its customers with different kind of researches where they may find necessary information for you about diseases and treatment.
+We provide our customers with different kind of researches where they may find necessary information for you about diseases and treatment.

 Chris Meijer, M.D., PH.D.Dr.
 Chris Meijer is Chairman and Director of the Department of Pathology at the Vrije Universiteit Medical Center, The Netherlands.
 His research interests are in the field of oncology and immunology and more specifically concern the relationship between viruses and cancer.
 He is on the board of several medical journals and has published more than 600 scientific articles, in international, well-respected journals.
 His challenge is to integrate basic and translational research into clinical practice.